maricio41/Authenticat-Me/README.md

-# ModelStar
+# Welp!

-ModelStar is a Yelp clone that is designed to bring local fashion designers and the like and models looking for work together.
+Welp is a Yelp clone that allows users to read about aand write reviews as well as rate on local Restaurants.